 Cowbirds are found in a variety of habitats, but they prefer woodland edges, brushy fields, and old pastures, though they are equally at home in city parks and suburban backyards.
 Forest fragmentation has allowed the cowbird to parasitize the nests of woodland species, such as thrushes and vireos.
 In winter cowbirds often join flocks of other blackbirds—red-winged blackbirds, grackles, and European starlings—foraging in fields and grasslands and roosting en masse in large woodlots.

 The diet of the cowbird consists of weed and grass seeds, along with insects, especially grasshoppers and beetles.
-Nearly all food is taken from the ground.
+Nearly all the bird’s food comes from the ground.